A Matter of Faith: Plot

-During the night of the debate, Dr. Kaman makes arguments against creationism, religion, and the afterlife.
-He is about to finish off Stephen when Portland comes onto the stage and says that everything Dr. Kaman said is wrong.
-Portland argues that life cannot come from non-life, that the Bible is God's word, that evolution is not actually proven, and that Earth is not billions of years old or even millions of years old.
-He then says that he hated Dr. Kaman for years after he got him fired, but that he realizes now that he was wrong doing that, as hating solves nothing.
-He says that biology classes should teach both evolution and creationism and let the students decide for themselves which one to believe.
-Portland asks for forgiveness and tries to convert Dr. Kaman to Christianity.
-Speechless, Dr. Kaman concedes the debate.
-The audience claps.
+During the debate, Dr. Kaman presents arguments against creationism, religion, and belief in an afterlife.
+As he prepares to conclude, Portland interrupts and challenges Kaman’s claims, asserting his belief that life cannot arise from non-life, that the Bible is divinely inspired, that evolution is unproven, and that the Earth is far younger than mainstream science holds.
+Portland admits that he resented Kaman for years after losing his job but now considers that reaction misguided.
+He argues that biology classes should present both evolution and creationism and allow students to choose what to believe.
+Portland asks Kaman for forgiveness and attempts to persuade him toward Christianity.
+Kaman concedes the debate, and the audience applauds.

-Later, Evan asks Rachel to be his girlfriend and she agrees.
-He takes her to a nature preserve, and claims that it is a special place for him.
-He stole a coin from a girl there, felt bad about it later and became a Christian.
-Rachel is that girl.
-Evan discovered this while talking to Stephen earlier.
-Rachel forgives Evan for stealing the coin and hugs him.
+Evan later asks Rachel to be his girlfriend, and she agrees.
+He takes her to a nature preserve that he says is meaningful to him and explains that he once stole a coin from a girl there, regretted it, and subsequently became a Christian.
+Evan reveals that the girl was Rachel, a fact he learned from speaking with Stephen.
+Rachel accepts his apology, and the two embrace.